 With no skirmishers to speak of, the Hadendoa would close with their opponents as quickly as possible which left the one skirmisher element to occupy the auxilia in rough ground.
 For a time, the village would protect the left flank until time came to rush the Beni-Amir.

+With very low pip scores, the Beni-Amir was laboring forward for the first three bounds.
 The Hadendoa used this to their advantage to secure a foot hold on the right and close the distance between battle lines.

 This windfall delivered the first casualty for the bound.
 1-0 for the Hadendoa.